jasmine/jasmine-py/README.md

 For Continuous Integration environments, add this task to the project build steps:

 `python ci.py`

+if you are using Django, you can also run:

+`./manage.py run_jasmine`

 This uses Selenium to launch a browser and run the Jasmine suite.
 Then it extracts the results from the Jasmine reporter and **[[write them to your build log]]**.
 The browser used by selenium can be changed by **[[Doing something]]** (this might require additional webdriver dependencies).